InjectiveLabs/injective-docs/.gitbook/developers/evm-developers/guides/testnet-deployment.md

 Your private key should have INJ on the Injective network.
 A transaction will be created which requires a gas fee.
 You can request EVM testnet funds [here](https://testnet.faucet.injective.network/)
 {% endhint %}

+This command creates a transaction, but simply displays it without submitting it to the network.
+Therefore the smart contract does not get deployed.

 ```shell
 # Simulating
 forge create \